WeiDUorg/weidu/README-WeiDU-Changes.txt

     upon uninstallation.
   * Fix regressions in fj_are_structure and FJ_CRE_REINDEX affecting
     BGII: EE.
+  * Do not fail on uninstalling files copied from a location like C:\.
+  * sc#addWmpAre does not make backups of save files (because save files are not safely uninstallable).

 Version 235:
   * Fix an elusive, semi-random bug during biffing.
 Thanks to tuxr for